LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/studio/_index.md

 ### EDA

-1. What do weekly sales over time look like?
+1. What do weekly sales look like over time?
 1. Weekly sales by store type?
 1. Weekly sales by store?
 1. Weekly sales by department?